 Tech guru, Tamara Johanna is founder of FIIT Collective, a global support network for women working in tech and those looking to take the plunge.

 Now a Senior Solution Engineer for Salesforce, Tamara’s own career has taken its fair share of twists and turns – including eight years as a circus performer – and, she shares her love of technology through her The Females In Tech Show Podcast.
 Tamara says, ‘My mission is to inspire, support and empower females to live a balanced and purposeful life through a career in information technology.’
+We’re truly seeing women STEM the tide of male domination in tech.

 “I know a lot of tech companies, mine included, that are just as likely to hire women for IT roles as men.
 I love the fact that this is an accelerating trend, as IT careers are just as lucrative as they’re hard, and providing equal chances for women should be one of the priorities for modern businesses.” says Jack Zmudzinski, senior associate at Future Processing

 While it’s clear that there’s still a long way to go for women in tech, inspirational influencers like Tamara will almost certainly help to make sure that the next wave of STEM leaders is strong, confident and female.
+We’re seeing women STEM the tide of male domination in tech.